ApocalyVec/IndexPenDemo/README.md

 # IndexPenDemo

-## supplementary Video Link:
+## Supplementary Video Link:
 https://youtu.be/k_DA7Dgi5KY

 ## Introduction:
 This repository is a Jupiter Notebook version of IndexPen User Study 1 that can run in Google Colab.

-To reproduce the complete result of User Study 1 and User Study 2, please refer to
+### To reproduce the complete result of User Study 1 and User Study 2, please refer to

 https://github.com/HaowenWeiJohn/IndexPen_User_Study due run time restrictions on Colab server.